 In Tokyo, kawaii culture is a longstanding part of the city itself.
-In fact, people who identify themselves as part of this culture even have their own nickname, “otaku”, and a sanctuary, the Harajuku district, where activities such as idol shows or cosplaying abound.
-Although cosplaying might not be the first word which comes into mind when you think of Tokyo, kawaii culture has become an integrated part of the city, and it seems that more and more people are beginning to take a liking of it, even foreigners!
+In fact, people who identify themselves as part of this culture even have their own nickname, “otaku,” and a sanctuary, the Harajuku district, where activities such as idol shows or cosplaying abound.
+Although cosplaying might not be the first word that comes into mind when you think of Tokyo, kawaii culture has become an integrated part of the city.
+It seems that more and more people are beginning to take a liking of it, even foreigners!

 One of the best tips we can give you for exploring Japan is to order an airport travel SIM card for easy pickup and activation the moment you land so you will not pay a fortune for international roaming – and can truly travel like a local.
 Restaurants recommendation and reservations on the fly, public transport instructions up to the minute, opening hours, translations and further information – and of course, social media posting, if that’s your thing – all become just that much easier.

-If you are looking to escape the busy streets around Takeshita – tucked away just off Harajuku Lane is an upstairs cosy cafe which specializes in 3D foam art.
+If you are looking to escape the busy streets around Takeshita – tucked away just off Harajuku Lane is an upstairs cozy cafe that specializes in 3D foam art.
 Yes, not only is the foam art served on these coffees ridiculously cute – it’s also edible!
-Their art book menu displays plenty of cute animal foam designs from dogs to pandas to Hello Kitty and everything in between or the talented staff have even been known to take requests if you have a photo on your phone you would like them to recreate in foam art form.
+Their art book menu displays plenty of cute animal foam designs from dogs to pandas to Hello Kitty, and everything in between or the talented staff have even been known to take requests if you have a photo on your phone you would like them to recreate in a foam art form.

-The cafe is rather cosy and so you may be required to put your name down to wait and the foam art takes some time – but believe us, it’s worth it to have your very own personalised coffee art.
+The Cafe is rather cozy, and so you may be required to put your name down to wait, and the foam art takes some time – but believe us, it’s worth it to have your very own personalized coffee art.

-Japan is world famous for its love of Cherry Blossoms and they most certainly do not disappoint!
-If you are lucky enough to be in Japan during Sakura season (when the cherry blossoms are flowering) Tokyo is filled with amazing streets, parks, castles, rivers, lakes and just about everything Sakura during this time.
-The city becomes an absolute buzz surrounding the bloom of this flower and it is known as a peak time for tourism.
+Japan is world-famous for its love of Cherry Blossoms, and they most certainly do not disappoint!
+If you are lucky enough to be in Japan during the Sakura season (when the cherry blossoms are flowering), Tokyo is filled with amazing streets, parks, castles, rivers, lakes, and just about everything Sakura during this time.
+The city becomes an absolute buzz surrounding the bloom of this flower, and it is known as a peak time for tourism.

-Hanami is the custom of viewing cherry blossoms in their full bloom and is a time where you will find parks are filled with joyous friends, families and couples picnicking under the flowers.
-Wherever you go, we guarantee you will be blown away by the transient beauty of their amazing bloom and reflect on their symbolisation of beauty and the fragility of life.
+Hanami is the custom of viewing cherry blossoms in their full bloom and is a time where you will find parks are filled with joyous friends, families, and couples picnicking under the flowers.
+Wherever you go, we guarantee you will be blown away by the transient beauty of their amazing bloom and reflect on their symbolization of beauty and the fragility of life.

-If you are visiting during the season do note that, although viewing the sakura is free, general costs like flights and accommodation may be inflated during this peak period.
+If you are visiting during this season, do note that, although viewing the sakura is free, general costs like flights and accommodation may be inflated during this peak period.
 The peak bloom will usually last four to seven days, but the bloom can last two weeks under ideal conditions.
-You can either try find them all on your own or enlist one of these fabulous Japan tour companies to discover the best spots.
+You can either try to find them all on your own or enlist one of these fabulous Japanese tour companies to discover the best spots.

 We recommend checking ahead to when the museum if open as it is closed some days.
-Buying tickets ahead of time is always best, but in any case be prepared to wait as there usually is a line to enter but it moves relatively quick.
+Buying tickets ahead of time is always best, but in any case, be prepared to wait as there usually is a line to enter, but it moves relatively quickly.

 This fully themed Pokemon Cafe will live up to all of your Pokemaster dreams!
-Located on the fifth floor of the Takashimaya department store, this relatively new cafe features your favourite Pokemon and boasts a wide menu of food and drinks, all with a cute Pokemon theme, of course.
-Bulbasaur burger, Magikarp latte, Pikachu omelette you name it.
+Located on the fifth floor of the Takashimaya department store, this relatively new Cafe features your favorite Pokemon and boasts a wide menu of food and drinks, all with a cute Pokemon theme, of course.
+Bulbasaur burger, Magikarp latte, Pikachu omelet you name it.
 The staff are super welcoming and friendly and may even offer you freebies like a Pikachu hat to keep or Pokemon coasters with your meal.
-The cafe vibe is vibrant and fun and often has visits from your favourite Pokemon as well as interactive games to play.
+The cafe vibe is vibrant and fun and often has visits from your favorite Pokemon as well as interactive games to play.

-Nothing screams cute like being surrounded by all of your favourite Disney characters.
-Let your imagination come to life as you are transported into the world of Disney surrounded by amazing themed rides, performances, food and experiences.
+Nothing screams cute, like being surrounded by all of your favorite Disney characters.
+Let your imagination come to life as you are transported into the world of Disney surrounded by amazing themed rides, performances, food, and experiences.

-Arrive early to maximise your time and if you are a thrill seeker hoping to get on some of the best rides, be warned this may require significant wait times.
-Though luckily the theme park is not short on things to do apart from the rides – from gondola rides through the canals of faux-Venice to discovering new areas like the American waterfront which is reminiscent of New York in the early twentieth century.
+Arrive early at Disney Sea Toyko to maximize your time, and if you are a thrill seeker hoping to get on some of the best rides, be warned this may require significant wait times.
+Though luckily, the theme park is not short on things to do apart from the rides – from gondola rides through the canals of faux-Venice to discovering new areas like the American waterfront, which is reminiscent of old-world New York in the early twentieth century.

 All the fun of a sushi train – but none of the ‘what on Earth did I just pick up.’
 My favorite Genki Sushi outlet was the Genki Sushi Shibuya, but just be aware wait times can get very long in peak periods.

 This filled cake is another cute edible that can be found on many streets and popular districts across Tokyo.
-We loved the custard flavour, however many spots sell red bean, chocolate, cheese or even sweet potato filled cake delights.
+We loved the custard flavor; however, many spots sell red bean, chocolate, cheese, or even sweet potato filled cake delights.
 The cake itself is light and fluffy and can provide the perfect warming snack in the colder months.

 Cosplay is the staple of Japanese kawaii culture.
 Japanese teens love mangas and animes so much that they try to dress up just like their favorite characters and gather around with their fellow otakus.
 In fact, cosplaying has become more than just a simple hobby, as it is now famous all around the world, generating thousands of dollars.

-There seems to be no Japanese who does not know any work of the famous Japanese animation studio Studio Ghibli.
-Owning an impressive range of award-winning titles such as Spirited Away and Princess Mononoke.
+There doesn’t seem to be a Japanese person in existence who does not know at least a few of the film works of the famous Japanese animation studio Studio Ghibli — in large part owing to said studios’ impressive range of award-winning titles such as Spirited Away and Princess Mononoke.
 As a token of gratitude to the studio and its accomplishments, Ghibli Museum was opened in 2001 in Mitaka, a small city belonging to Tokyo Metropolis.

 However, if you want to visit it, remember to book your ticket in advance, as tickets are sold out very quickly and they don’t sell tickets directly at the museum.